Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:MultipleChoiceExercise lang:r xp: skills: key:d24fb0b9f4
+--- type:MultipleChoiceExercise lang:python xp: skills: key:7856a61690
 ## Unique keys
 Does the primary key uniquely identify each row? (no, you can add your own primary key with add_rownames())